Infisical/terraform-provider-infisical/docs/resources/project_group.md

 Optional:

 - `is_temporary` (Boolean) Flag to indicate the assigned role is temporary or not.
 When is_temporary is true fields temporary_mode, temporary_range and temporary_access_start_time is required.
 - `temporary_access_start_time` (String) ISO time for which temporary access should begin.
-The current time is used by default.
+This is in the format YYYY-MM-DDTHH:MM:SSZ.
 - `temporary_range` (String) TTL for the temporary time.
 Eg: 1m, 1h, 1d.
 Default: 1h